- 100% response rate

 Teach, Learn, Share

 One day couch-surfing certainly beats being forced to sit still while being injected with useless or uninteresting biased information for several days a week.
 Travel is my preferred form of education.
 I have more in common, and more to learn, from a total stranger offering me a couch to sleep inside their home than they who are teaching me what they are forced to teach to the masses.
-Couchsurfing is my university.
+Couchsurfing is my lifelong university.
 PLUS IT'S FREE!

 What I Can Share with Hosts